Daniel-Goerlich/gdb/README.md

 [Automatic Segfault Detection](segfault_detection/)

 However, `gdb` cannot automatically locate all segfaults.
-If `gdb` does not find the segfault for you, use the `gdb` to find the segfault like any other bug.
+If `gdb` does not find the segfault for you, use `gdb` to find the segfault like any other bug.